 Drowning is the leading cause of death in children ages 1 to 4 in the United States, Denny said.

 Knowing how to stay safe around water and what to do in case of an emergency can prevent people from drowning, said Stephanie Shook, senior aquatics manager for the American Red Cross.

-Here are some ways to practice water safety this summer while still having fun in the sun (and water).
+Here are some ways to practice water safety while still having fun in the sun (and water).

 One of the most important safety actions you can take is to prevent unsupervised access to any pools, Shook said.

 Adults should surround pools and spas with barriers on all sides to prevent unsupervised access to water.

 Most young children who died in home pools were not supposed to be in the water during nonswim time, were last seen in the home, and had been out of sight for less than five minutes, Shook said.